akgunjal/block-volume-attacher/README.md

 #### Pre-requisites:
 1. Login to cluster by using 'bx login' command
-1. Initialise the 'bx sl' to your account used in cluster `Example: bx sl init`
+1. Initialise the 'bx sl' to your account used in cluster.
+	`Example: bx sl init`
 1. Order a new block volume using the command 'bx sl block volume-order -h'
 	Example: bx sl block volume-order -t endurance -s 20 -e 2 -o LINUX -d dal09
-1. Authorise the worker node with the volume ID where this volume needs to be attached using command 'bx sl block access-authorize -h'
+1. Authorise the worker node with the volume ID where this volume needs to be attached using command `bx sl block access-authorize -h`.
 	`Example: bx sl block access-authorize 12345678 -p 10.171.236.248`
 1. Confirm if the worker node is successfully authorised to the volume using command 'bx sl block access-list <VOLUME ID>'.
 If its authorised then the IQN, username and password of the worker can be seen which needs to be used later.
 	`Example: bx sl block access-list 12345678`